nadrane/blog/source/_posts/using-reduce.md

 ## Merging Objects
 Let's end with something a little more complicated.

-Suppose we want to implement a merge function to combines several objects into a single function.
+Suppose we want to implement a merge function to combines several objects into a single object.
 We're going to implement `Object.assign`.
 Here are some examples.

 ```js
 merge([ { a: 4, b: 3 }, { c:10 } ]) --> { a: 4, b: 3, c: 10 }